processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *{Module: Options}*

 The option for modules configuration.
-See [Modules](#modules) section of this document for details.
+See [Modules](../modules/) section for details.

 ## negotiation\_timeout